eea/eea.docker.eeasearch/README.md

 Note that any index creation commands require rights on the set elastic_backend

 For more information about the settings.yml file, please see https://github.com/eea/eea.searchserver.js/blob/master/README.md

+## Environment variables

+- NODE_ENV: 'production' or 'dev'.
+Depending on this, the container will log only errors in Apache format for 'production' and all access logs for 'dev'.
+  __The image is built with NODE_ENV=production__
+- SYNC_CRONTAB: A valid crontab line (e.g. * * * * *) for scheduling sync jobs.
+  If not set, the app will never schedule sync jobs.
+In the image this variable is not set.